5 tips for applying Road Salts and Safe Paw Ice Melt

 Did you realize that the grain sizes of your road salt affect how fast it starts to work?
 Little grains sink into the slush more rapidly but do lose their impact more rapidly.
 Coarse grains take longer to see the outcome, however, your driveway will remain free of ice for a longer time.
 You can get the best outcome by utilizing a blend of coarse and fine road salt.

 One handful of the salt for one square meter is generally adequate.
 Ensure that you spread the salt equally over the whole surface.
 For larger areas, consider using a spreader for even and effective spreading with minimal effort.

 5. Keep the road salt in dry places

-These are some the useful tips that you need to observe when gritting.
-If you follow the above tips then you will end up saving big on your precious time, money and energy by utilizing road salt or a replacement like Safe Paw.
+These are some of the useful tips that you need to observe when gritting.
+If you follow the above tips then you will end up saving big on your precious time, money, and energy by utilizing road salt or a replacement like Safe Paw.